 Staff must be current sophomores, juniors, seniors, or recently graduated Stanford students.
 Staff must be eligible for Housing.

 Staff must successfully complete a background check before Summer Quarter begins.

-Compensation will include pay of $15/hour along with housing in a single occupancy room, a 14 meals/week dining plan (or stipend, for eligible students), and student fees (housing technology fee, house dues, and the campus health service fee).
+Compensation will include pay of $16/hour along with housing in a single occupancy room, a 14 meals/week dining plan (or stipend, for eligible students), student fees (housing technology fee, house dues, and the campus health service fee), and a $25/month (prorated) cell phone stipend.
 Spring-to-summer housing is also included for staff who are living on campus during Spring Quarter.
-All staff are expected to work 20-hours per week (approximately $300 per week).
-Stanford Summer Session does not reimburse cell phone costs.
+All staff are expected to work 20-hours per week (approximately $320 per week).
 On call phones will be provided for the duration of the program.